theobald-software/theobald-software.github.io/_includes/_content/en/tables/define-a-table-extraction.md

 The application now returns to the main window "Extract Single and Joint SAP Tables or Views". <br>

-Columns of the table retrieved from SAP are displayed in the subsection **Fields**.
+All relevant metadata information of the table retrieved from SAP are displayed in the subsection **Fields**.
 ![Table-Form](/img/content/table/table_fields_filter.png){:class="img-responsive"}

 | Number | Element / Description |